-In the early 1980s, Drs.
-Butler and Waldroop were colleagues at Harvard Business School and were feeling unsatisfied with the assessment instruments available at the time.
-They believed in the need for an assessment tool designed specifically for business students and professionals -- a mission that would ultimately lead to the launch of CareerLeader.
+In the early 1980s Drs.
+James Waldroop and Timothy Butler were colleagues at Harvard Business School and were feeling unsatisfied with the assessment instruments available at the time.
+They believed in the need for an assessment tool designed specifically for business students and professionals—a mission that would ultimately lead to the launch of CareerLeader.